Harvesting Sunflower Seeds

-Did you grow sunflowers this year and want to harvest the seeds?
-Harvesting sunflower seeds is simple to do and a great way to save the seeds for next year.
-Here’s how to do it!
+Did you grow sunflowers this year and want to learn how to harvest sunflower seeds?
+Harvesting sunflower seeds is simple to do and a great way to save the seeds for next year – or eat and enjoy!

-That’s not to say I didn’t have some casualties, because some rabbits got to some, but overall I had great success growing sunflowers this year.
+As an aside, I am thrilled that the sunflowers I started from seed bloomed this year!
+That’s not to say I didn’t have some casualties, because some rabbits got to a few of them, but overall I had great success growing sunflowers this year.

 Have you ever harvested sunflower seeds before?

-Anyway, if your sunflowers have their seeds intact, harvesting them for other uses is so easy to do.
+If your sunflowers have their seeds intact, harvesting them is so easy to do.

 Whether you want to roast them to eat or save them for next year’s garden, here’s how to harvest sunflower seeds.